-The question was a simple one, with what I think is a straight forward answer, Have you ever stolen something from a place where you worked?
-The answer in the context of a person looking for a job, and being asked that is of course, "No I've never stolen anything at all, let alone from a place I've worked." or something to that effect.
+The question was a simple one, with what I think is a straightforward answer, 'Have you ever stolen something from a place where you worked?'
+The answer in the context of a person looking for a job, and being asked that is of course, 'No I've never stolen anything at all, let alone from a place I've worked' or something to that effect.
 That answer was given by one of my friends, but the other had a much different take on the question.
-He, being naive, thought that it would be unrealistic to never have taken anything from work before, stated that yes he had taken something from a former workplace, a few pens to be exact.
+He, being naive, thought that it would be unrealistic to never have taken anything from work before, so he stated that yes he had taken something from a former workplace, a few pens to be exact.

-I am reminded of the documentary The Fog of War, which is a commentary with Robert Mcnamara about the former Secretary of Defense's reflection on his life.
-Early on in the film he is talking about how he went through school and then had to do some tests for the Ford Motor company when he applied.
-He was given an interesting question.
-What job would you work at in the summer, and there was a list of 4 I think where a machinist (or something like that) and a florist were options.
-Robert new in this context that machinist was the correct response, despite the fact that he had actually been a florist in the past and had really enjoyed it.
-He ended up saying that he and the group of fellows he did the test blew the test out of the water.
-They understood better the context in which they were being asked the questions.
+I am reminded of the documentary The Fog of War, which is a commentary featuring Robert Mcnamara, the former Secretary of Defense, and his reflection on the life he has lived and the choices he has made.
+Early on in the film Robert is talking about how he went through school and is put in a position like my friends who applied for Future Shop when he had to do some tests for the Ford Motor company.
+The interesting question he was given by Ford was.
+'What job would you work at in the summer', and there was a list of 4.
+If memory serves the choices included, a machinist (or something like that) and a florist.
+Robert knew in this context (An Application for Ford) that machinist was the correct response, despite the fact that Robert had, coincidentally, actually been a florist in the past and really enjoyed it.
+He ended up saying that he and the group of fellows he did the test blew the test out of the water due to his, and his friends, ability to understand the question in the context in which those questions were given.